h3rald/h3/docs/md/api.md

 ## API

-The core of the H3 API is comprised of the following seven methods and two properties.
+The core of the H3 API is comprised of the following six methods and two properties.

 ### h3(selector: string, attributes: object, children: array)